This page describes how to use Private Service Connect to connect to an AlloyDB for PostgreSQL instance.

 serviceOwnedProjectNumber: 123456789012

-After you identify the service-owned project number, add the project to list of accepted projects and then create the network attachment.
+After you identify the service-owned project number, add the project to the list of accepted projects and then create the network attachment.

 Mae sure that the region of the network attachment is the same as the region of the AlloyDB instance.
 In addition, the subnet used to create the network attachment must belong to the RFC 1918 IP ranges, which are 10.0.0.0/8